 Let's look at some foods that should never be served for networking...

 The 10 Messiest Foods for Networking Events

 All of the following are so messy to serve, handle and eat, that they should be scratched from any networking event menu.
 (Note: All of these have been observed being served at events.)

-- Barbecue ribs.
-Mostly likely the messiest of foods to serve and eat.
-Since they are usually eaten with the hands, this presents a real problem for attendees who either must constantly be wiping or washing their hands.
+- Barbecue ribs: Mostly likely the messiest of foods to serve and eat.
+Since they are usually eaten with their hands, this presents a real problem for attendees who either must constantly be wiping or washing their hands.
 Some might ditch the ribs altogether just to stay neat.
 (Ribs at a women's expo?
 Yep, seen it done.
 Yikes!)

-- Cupcakes.
-Ah, smaller bits of beautifully decorated cake.
+- Cupcakes: Ah, smaller bits of a beautifully decorated cake.
 A hot fad in the catering and food service industry!
-Just one problem, cupcake liner papers need to be removed and frosting usually ends up on the face.
-Again, ladies usually end up having to lick their lips to remove frosting, messing up makeup.
+Just one problem, cupcake liner papers need to be removed, and frosting usually ends up on the face.
+Again, ladies usually end up having to lick their lips to remove the frosting, messing up makeup.

 Neater Networking Nom Nom Nom...

 So what would be some alternative foods and serving options to consider for networking?

 - "Biting" the menu: Some foods are just naturally in bite-sized pieces.
 So look for them on menus.
 Examples would include donut holes, meatballs, chicken nuggets, hors d'oeuvres, chunks of fresh fruit, and mini cookies.